Online Learning Success

 This online public health bachelor's degree program will allow you to:

-Limited-Time Offer: Receive a $5,000 grant if you have an Associate degree or higher, reside in the U.S., and start this program on November 25, 2019.
+Limited-Time Offer: Receive up to a $4,500 grant if you reside in the U.S. and start this program on January 6, 2020.

 Transfer Credits: Up to 135 credits